-3.6 How do I Create Admin Users?
+3.9 How do I create users?

-In this step you will create Admin user accounts, which are user accounts with high-level permissions that can see and access all NSP Enterprise main menu options.
+In this step, you will create user accounts that can manage various functional areas based on their assigned user group, which is configured with specific roles defining their access and permissions to NSP Enterprise main menu options.
 Each user account should correspond to a real person and not be shared among multiple people.

-Click + ADMIN USERS.
+Click + Users.
 The Create User window opens.